raspberrypilearning/surprise-animation/en/step_1.md

 --- task ---

-You are going to make design decisions and come up with a story for your surprise animation.
+You will make design decisions and think of a story for your surprise animation.

 Think about what your story might be as you explore these example projects to get more ideas: